boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/line-chart.md

 ![Configuring filter for dimension column](/static/assets/visualizing-data/visualization-widgets/images/line-chart/filter-option-column.png)

-To show all records click on `Show All Records.`
+To show all records, click on `Show All Records.`

-Similarly you can add the `Measures` and `Expression Columns` into column field.
+Similarly, you can add the `Measures` and `Expression Columns` into the column field.

 #### Multi-level Drill Down